OTFS-MDMA: An Elastic Multi-Domain Resource Utilization Mechanism for High Mobility Scenarios: Introduction

 \section{Introduction}

 Next-generation cellular systems are expected to provide reliable communications for a massive number of users~\cite{tataria20216g,zhang20196g,wang2023realizing}.
 This is particularly challenging for the dynamic channels encountered in high-mobility scenarios of aircraft-to-ground communications, industrial automation, intelligent transportation, etc. Conventional multi-carrier modulation techniques, such as orthogonal frequency division multiplexing (OFDM), suffer from performance degradation in high-mobility scenarios due to the doubly selective channels with substantial delay-Doppler spreads \cite{xu2023optical}.
-On the other hand, conventional multiple access (MA) schemes such as frequency division, time division, spatial division, or non-orthogonal MA (FDMA, TDMA, SDMA, NOMA) have inherent limitations in terms of accommodating numerous users with high spectrum efficiency, which lacks flexibility in terms of supporting diverse users due to the rigid utilization of a single resource domain.
+On the other hand, conventional multiple access (MA) schemes such as frequency division, time division, spatial division, or non-orthogonal MA (FDMA, TDMA, SDMA, NOMA) have inherent limitations in terms of accommodating numerous users with high spectrum efficiency.
+This is because their rigid resource utilization and dependence on a single resource domain result in a lack of flexibility in supporting diverse users.
 This motivates us to investigate novel elastic multi-dimensional modulation and access mechanisms to fulfill diverse user demands in mobile communications.

 Orthogonal time-frequency space (OTFS) modulation has demonstrated superior performance compared to traditional multi-carrier modulation methods in high-mobility scenarios \cite{mohammed2022otfs,hadani2017orthogonal,reddy2023performance,wei2021orthogonal,sui2023space}.
 This is because OTFS maps the data symbols to the two-dimensional delay-Doppler (DD) resource domain, and each path of a doubly-selective channel with specific delay and Doppler spreads can be represented by a specific quasi-time-invariant channel tap on the DD plane.
 Consequently, the received OTFS signals can be viewed as a two-dimensional convolution between the information symbols and the effective DD domain channel.
 This scheme harnesses both the frequency- and time-diversity of doubly-selective channels, enabling reliable communication \cite{lin2022orthogonal}.
 Moreover, despite the complexity challenges associated with OTFS \cite{gaudio2021otfs}, its time-invariant channel characteristics in the DD domain facilitate stable resource allocation in mobility scenarios, making it more promising than OFDM facing time-varying channels, particularly in multi-user cases.
 This advantage arises because adapting resource allocation for time-varying channels increases both design complexity and control overhead for exchanging updated allocation schemes between transceivers.
 References \cite{mohammadi2023cell,li2023delay} demonstrate that as the degrees of freedom in the optimization variables increase, the performance gap between OTFS and OFDM becomes more pronounced.